Can you name one of the healthiest grains on earth?

 Popular Oat Products

-With increasing health awareness and people shifting to healthy food products, oats have become a popular ingredient in commonly eaten foods.
+With increasing health awareness and people shifting to healthy food products, oats have become popular in commonly eaten foods.

-It is the outermost layer of an oat groat and is versatile to use.
+It is the outermost layer of an oat groat and is versatile.
 One can have it as a breakfast cereal or add it to smoothies, shakes, yogurts, and bread dough.

 How to Select and Store Oats for the Best Taste & Quality?